hossain-khan/android-trmnl-display/README.md

 ## How to try
-Once released, install the APK on your Android device.
+⬇️ Install the APK on your Android device.

 1. Configure the API `access-token` in the app settings
-    i. 📝 NOTE: Right now only `https://usetrmnl.com/api` service API is supported, custom service URL will be added later
+    i. 📝 NOTE: Right now only `https://trmnl.app/api/` service API is supported, custom service URL support will be added later
-2. Save token and keep the app on with the TRMNL content/image showing.
+2. Save the token and keep the app always-on with the TRMNL's display image showing.

 ### <img src="https://github.com/user-attachments/assets/64b4b132-a885-4783-98e3-c201bae6ccff" width="25"> Download Release
 Check installable APK from Assets in [latest release](https://github.com/hossain-khan/android-trmnl-display/releases).